The PDC’s annual showpiece takes place over the festive period with the world’s best arrowsmiths competing for the Sid Waddell trophy.

 The 32 highest ranked unqualified players on the PDC Pro Tour Order of Merit start in the first round alongside 32 qualifiers from around the world.

-Prize money for the 2023 World Darts Championship will remain at £2,500,000 - the same as in each of the past four years.
+Prize money for the 2023 World Darts Championship stood at £2,500,000 - the same as in each of the past four years.

-Sixteen third round losers will earn themselves £25,000, whilst the 32 players who exit the competition at the second round stage will still be guaranteed £15,000 - £7,500 more than players who succumb to defeat in the first round.
+Sixteen third-round losers earned themselves £25,000, whilst the 32 players who departed the competition at the second-round stage were still guaranteed £15,000 - £7,500 more than players who succumbed to defeat in the first round.
+The PDC has continued to increase prize money, as the sport has grown, and it’s possible that 2024’s numbers will top those of the previous year.

 Lim earned a mammoth £52,000 bonus for achieving the feat – some £28,000 more than Phil ‘The Power’ Taylor received for winning the competition.

-The usual suspects are all amongst the pre-tournament favourites to claim the 2023 World Darts Championship title, but it is the three-time winner, van Gerwen, who is the current favourite to add to his tally.
+The usual suspects are all amongst the pre-tournament favourites to claim the 2024 World Darts Championship title, but it is the three-time winner, van Gerwen, who is the current 11/4 market-leader.

-But with a plethora of talent on show, and Ally Pally famed for its shocks and upsets over the years, the World Darts Championship really is wide-open, with the likes of Johnny Clayton (11/1), Michael Smith (12/1) and Luke Humphries (16/1) all hoping to peak at the right time.
+But with a plethora of talent on show, and Ally Pally famed for its shocks and upsets over the years, the World Darts Championship really is wide-open, with the likes of Johnny Clayton (16/1), Peter Wright (10/1) and Luke Humphries (16/1) all hoping to peak at the right time.

 We use cookies to deliver a better and more personalised service.
 For more information, see our Cookie Policy